com526000-deep-learning/protein-family/README.md

 - Keras

 Best result:
-Achieve 0.88 and 0.84 F1-score on 10 and 34 classes of protein structures using 1d CNN with 4-gram, respectively.
+Achieve 0.88 and 0.84 F1-score on 10 and 34 classes of protein structures using 1d CNN with 4-gram.